nixzhu/Ananda/README.md

 let mastodon = Mastodon.decode(from: jsonData)
 ```

-If you only want to decode a part of the JSON, like `profile`, use the `path` to specify it as follow:
+If you only want to decode a specific part of the JSON, such as `profile`, specify the `path` as follows:

 ```swift
 let profile = Mastodon.Profile.decode(from: jsonData, path: ["profile"])
 ```

-How about just decode `toots`?
-It's an array, do it as follow:
+To decode an array of `toots`, use the following code:

 ```swift
 let toots = [Mastodon.Toot].decode(from: jsonData, path: ["toots"])